Chathura789/Chathura789/README.md

 - 👋 Hi, I’m @Chathura789
 - 👀 I’m interested in ...
 Attrition Models | Customer Life time value | Team Psycometrics
-- 🌱 I’m Masters Alumnai of RGU Data Science class of 2022
 - 💞️ I’m looking to collaborate on ...
 Anomaly Detection Pipelines , New Startups , MLOps research
-- 📫 How to reach me ... https://twitter.com/home
+- 📫 How to reach me ...  https://x.com/trappedalien

 <!---
 I am a Data Science Professional with an ACCA Membership with more than eight years of hands-on expertise in Data Analytics and Business Intelligence in banking , healthcare and human resources domains.
 I have a strong background in Tableau and Python-based Machine Learning solutions.
 I am also comfortable in R programming based implementations for statistical and machine learning use cases as well.
 I can operate efficiently in an agile start-up scenario and a process-driven enterprise environment.
 I am a passionate self-learner who leverages emerging technologies.
 I am also capable of strategically incorporating team member feedback for producing the highest quality data products.
 My expertise in the data domain are building financial analytics, spatial analytics and people analytics solutions.